Multi-Graph Transformer for Free-Hand Sketch Recognition: Conclusion

 \section{Conclusion}

 This paper introduces a novel representation of free-hand sketches as multiple sparsely connected graphs.
 We design a Multi-Graph Transformer (MGT) for capturing both geometric structure and temporal information from sketch graphs. \black{ The intrinsic traits of the MGT architecture include:} (i) using graphs as universal representations of sketch geometry, as well as temporal and semantic information, (ii) injecting domain knowledge into Transformers through sketch-specific graphs, and (iii) making full use of multiple intra-stroke and extra-stroke graphs.

-In future work, we shall explore more nuanced graph structures for free-hand sketches, in order to further inject domain knowledge into the MGT architecture.
+\black{For sketch community: We, for the first time, propose to model sketches as sparsely connected graphs.
+For GNN community: We design a novel graph transformer model that considers prior/domain knowledge via multiple graph structures.
+This multi-graph modeling idea works well for both sketch and other modalities.}

 We hope MGT can serve as a foundation for future work in sketch applications and network architectures, motivating the community towards sketch representation learning using graphs.
 Additionally, for the graph neural network (GNN) community, we hope that MGT helps free-hand sketch become a new test-bed for GNNs.